CSCfi/csc-user-guide/docs/accounts/how-to-add-members-to-project.md

 1. Login to MyCSC if you have logged out.
 1. Choose _Projects_ in the navigation menu on the left.
 1. Choose the project to which you have invited new members.
-1. Under _Members_, in the _Waiting approval_ tab, you can find the list of users.
-Approve them with the _check_ button or reject them with the _X_ button.
+1. Under Members, click on the Waiting approval.
+Accept or deny new users.

 !!!
 Note